hatchbed/hatchbed_common/README.md

 int num_tries = params.param("num_tries", 1, "Number of tries").min(1).max(50).declare().value();

 // integer parameter (int64_t)
+// When using the short form (non pointer overload) for int64_t, you have to specify the value as a 64 bit integer
-int64_t num_tries_long = params.param("num_tries_long", 1L, "Number of tries").min(1).max(50).declare().value();
+// (using L or LL suffix) if using literals.
+Otherwise the value will be interpreted as an int int64_t num_tries_long = params.param("num_tries_long", 1L, "Number of tries").min(1).max(50).declare().value();

 // string parameter